dymio/mayak/README.md

   - `bundle install`
   - `bundle exec rake db:create db:migrate`

-Demo data you can install wit command:
+Demo data you can install with command:

   - `bundle exec rake db:seed`

+Else you want to remove demo data you need to: TODO.

 Your app ready for use.
 You can launch webserver with command `bundle exec rails server` and see home page at [localhost:3000](http://localhost:3000/) url.